203: Jungle Goddess

 Get me.
 Sentenced to death and I’m still makin’ time.
 Yeah, I’m pretty cool.

-A paraphrasing of a line from the 1946 film It’s a Wonderful Life, spoken by Sheldon Leonard as Nick the bartender: “Get me!
+In the 1946 film It’s a Wonderful Life, Nick the bartender (played by Sheldon Leonard) says, “Get me!
 I’m givin’ out wings!”

 [Sung.]
 Don’t nobody move ...